discreetlogcontracts/dlcspecs/Messaging.md

 This type of contract info is a simple enumeration where the value `n` is omitted from being explicitly included as it can be derived from the length field of the TLV.

-### The `oracle_info` Message
+### The `oracle_info`Type

-This message contains information about the oracle(s) to be used in executing a DLC, and possibly the outcomes possible if these are not specified in the corresponding `contract_info`.
+This type contains information about the oracle(s) to be used in executing a DLC, and possibly the outcomes possible if these are not specified in the corresponding `contract_info`.

 #### Version 0 `oracle_info`